AncientMariner/FileAnalyzer/README.md

 FileAnalyzer
 ============

 A text file analyzer.
-Provides calculation of all words withtin text file as the output result
+Provides calculation of all words withtin the text file as the output result